 Discussion Group - A weekly gathering of learners who are encouraged to participate in speaking on any number of topcis that are presented during the session.

 Grammar & Vocabulary - Learners gather to learn grammar and vocabulary that will help improve their reading and writing skills.
 Each workshop is typically 12 weeks.

 Learner Network - A quarterly meeting for Adult Learners to learn more about the program and each other in a safe, non-judgmental environment.

 Life Skills - A weekly class that focuses on tools to help with everyday needs such as setting life goals, financial literacy, navigating social media, etc.

 Movie Talk - Once a month a movie selection is screened for assembled learners.
 Each film normally deals with different issues that we face in the United States and afterwardes the group participates in an open discussion about the different topics addressed in the movie.

 Pronunciation Workshop - work with a professional speech therapist in a small group setting on 'proper' American English pronunciation.
 Each workshop is typically 8 weeks.

 Tutor Connection - A quarterly meeting for tutors to keep up to date on the latest in literacy and to share accomplishments, tips and anecdotes about the program

-Writing Class - Workshops geared to working with the adult learner on creative writing or business writing.
-Each workshop is typically 4-6 weeks.
+Writing Workshop - Geared to working with the adult learner on creative writing.
+Each workshop is typically 6 weeks.

 International Literacy Day - an annual celebration of literacy and Newport/Mesa ProLiteracy, held each year in September.